Caroline Quach-Thanh

 Caroline Quach-Thanh OQ (born March 15, 1972) is a Canadian pediatric microbiologist, epidemiologist and infectious diseases specialist.
 She is a professor in the Université de Montréal Faculty of Medicine and Medical Lead in the Infection Prevention and Control Unit at CHU Sainte-Justine.
-She served as the Chair of the National Advisory Committee on Immunization (NACI) before and during the COVID-19 pandemic, and oversaw the approval process of COVID-19 vaccines in Canada.
+She served as the Chair of the National Advisory Committee on Immunization (NACI) before and during the COVID-19 pandemic, and oversaw the development of usage guidelines for COVID-19 vaccines in Canada.

 Background

 Born March 15, 1972, Caroline Quach-Thanh completed medical school in 1995, and a residency in pediatrics in 1998 at the University of Montréal.
 She then pursued her post-doctoral studies in pediatric infections and microbiology (2002), the a Master's degree in Epidemiology (2003) at McGill University.
 She is a Merit Seeker Research Chair under Fonds de recherche du Québec - Santé.

 Career

 Quach-Thanh served as Chair of the Association of Medical Microbiology and Infectious Disease (AMMI) Canada from 2014-2016.
 She served as Chair of the National Advisory Committee on Immunization (NACI) from 2018 to 2021, having first served as a member and then Vice-Chair since 2017, as well as the Québec Immunization Committee at l'Institut national de santé publique du Québec.
 In this role, she has spoken publicly against “vaccine disinformation” and has described vaccination as a collective responsibility.
 She was a member of the Advisory Committee on Immunization Practices (ACIP), serving as a liaison representative on behalf of NACI.

 She is also a member of the INSPQ’s Québec Immunization Committee, including having served as Chair from March 2015 to June 2019.

-Quach-Thanh co-delivered a presentation alongside NACI executive secretary Matthew Tunis at the 2018 Canadian Immunization Conference titled "What's new at NACI?", discussing the expansion of NACI's roles and responsibilities.
+Quach-Thanh co-delivered a presentation alongside NACI executive secretary Matthew Tunis at the 2018 Canadian Immunization Conference titled "What's new at NACI?" discussing the expansion of NACI's roles and responsibilities.

 Quach-Thanh has donated at least $50,000 to the Sainte Justine Children's Hospital Foundation.

 She previously served as Medical Director of the McGill University Health Centre (MUHC) Vaccine Study Centre, a clinical research program that had (at the time) ran “over 75” studies in vaccines and epidemiology.